Like it or not, if you’re a freelancer, sales is a part of your job.

 I’m excited about this project.
 When can we get started?

 As you can see, it’s a perfectly natural way to close a conversation or email exchange.
-This is also a good way to weed out tire kickers.
+This is also a good way to weed out tire kickers when you’re selling web design.

 Keep in mind, however, that sometimes a “no” sometimes really means “not now.”
 That’s why it’s important to stay in touch with your prospects.